ahawker/ulid/README.md

 ### Contributing

 If you would like to contribute, simply fork the repository, push your changes and send a pull request.
+Pull requests will be brought into the `master` branch via a rebase and fast-forward merge with the goal of having a linear branch history with no merge commits.

 ### License